Albania earthquake: Biggest quake in decades sparks panic | DW | 26.11.2019

-The Balkan nation of Albania has been hit by a powerful earthquake that has killed at least one person.
+The Balkan nation of Albania has been hit by a powerful earthquake that has killed at least three people.
+People have been trapped underneath collapsed buildings.

-A 6.4-magnitude earthquake hit Albania early on Tuesday morning, triggering at least one building collapse.
-One person was killed while jumping out of a building during the tremor, according to officials.
+A 6.4-magnitude earthquake hit Albania early on Tuesday morning, triggering at least two building collapses and three deaths.

 Unverified video footage posted on social media showed a collapsed building in Durres, and several buildings with large cracks and falling masonry.